Dr. Evelyn Maurine Carrington

 She also served for a time as vice president of the Texas Society for Mental Health and president of the International Council of Women Psychologists.

-She was a fellow of the Texas Psychological Association and the American Psychological Association and authored several publications on the topic of mental health and psychology: Mental Health for Older People and Psychologist Looks at the Adolescent Girl in 1946, The Exceptional Child: His Nature and His Needs in 1951, and was the editor of Women in Early Texas in 1975.
+She was a fellow of the Texas Psychological Association and the American Psychological Association and authored publications on the topic of mental health and psychology: Mental Health for Older People and Psychologist Looks at the Adolescent Girl in 1946, The Exceptional Child: His Nature and His Needs in 1951, and was the editor of Women in Early Texas in 1975.